ladeak/Http3Tools/README.md

 #### Upload Throttle

 It is possible to throttle request content.
 Note, that this is only throttling HTTP level traffic.
 Specify the values in *kbyte/sec*.

+#### Body

+Use simple string bodies or a filepath as the input for the request.

+> Note, that the current version of the tool does not allow sending JSON string in the body parameter.
+For more details see the linked [issue](https://github.com/dotnet/command-line-api/issues/1758).
+For sending JSON content, save the data to file and pass the filename as the argument of the body parameter.

 ### Performance Measurements

 Set the number of *clients* (`-c`) used to send the number of *requestCount* (`-n`) requests.
 The tool executes the test and writes out basic statistical information about the collected data.